fmorenovr/fmorenovr.github.io/_posts/2018-04-05-Hugo-a-setting-up-guide.md

 ---
 layout: post
 title:  "HuGo, a setting up guide."
-subtitle: Here you'll learn how to setup your Hugo serve, is very useful if you work with static pages.
 date:   2018-04-05 00:20:12 -0500

+tags:
+  - Go
+  - Golang
+  - webservices
+  - websites
+  - Markdown
+  - Blogs
+  - HuGo

+categories:
-categories: webServices
+  - webServices
 ---

+Here you'll learn how to setup your Hugo serve, is very useful if you work with static pages.

 # Hugo

 Is a simple blog, static site generator for personal projects.